Ronald Edwin Gant

 - Final Game May 25, 2003

 - Born March 2, 1965 in Victoria, TX USA

 His career suffered a serious setback in the off-season between 1993 and 1994, when he was released by the Atlanta Braves after suffering injuries in a dirt-bike accident.
-He missed the entire 1994 season but rebounded, however, to win the NL's Comeback Player of the Year Award in 1995 as a member of the Cincinnati Reds.
-In fact, he tied a Major League record that season by hitting four extra-inning game winning home runs.
+He missed the entire 1994 season but rebounded, however, to win the National League's Comeback Player of the Year Award in 1995 as a member of the Cincinnati Reds.
+In fact, he tied a Major League record that season by hitting four extra-inning game-winning home runs.

 - 1988 Topps All-Star Rookie Team